microsoft/HealthBotContainerSample/README.md

    # First, switch to the GitHub repo. directory 'HealthBotContainerSample'
    # which you cloned in Step 3 above.
    #
-   # Deploy the Web Chat client application.
+   # Deploy the Web Chat client application in the 'healthbot' k8s namespace.
    $ helm install bot-client ./bot-client/ --namespace healthbot
    #
    # Verify the Web Chat application got deployed on AKS